9 min read

 As you can see the browser doesn't stop while downloading, but does pause once downloading is finished so it can execute the script. async doesn't preserve script order, which can potentially cause issues when there are script dependencies.

 All three methods have pros and cons.
-Defer and async result in faster page loads overall as the scripts are downloaded in parallel to the browser reading the HTML, simply moving the script to the bottom of the page simply shifts the sequence around.
+Defer and async result in faster page loads overall as the scripts are downloaded while the browser reads the HTML.
+Moving the script to the bottom of the page shifts the sequence around.

-Your first go to should be to defer all scripts, then, if some above the fold content is taking too long because it has a javascript dependency, eg a carousel in the hero section you can try making the necessary scripts async instead.
+Your first option should be to defer all scripts.
+Then, if some above the fold content is taking too long because it has a JavaScript dependency, e.g. a carousel in the hero section, you can try making the necessary scripts async instead.

 Optimising CSS

-The key to fast CSS loading is to prioritise the CSS needed for the immediate above the fold content and then deferring the rest.
-There are many articles out there advocating for extracting the precise CSS and then including it inline in the HTML document in a style block, ie:
+The key to fast CSS loading is to prioritise the CSS needed for the immediate above the fold content and then defer the rest.
+Many articles advocate extracting the precise CSS and then including it inline in the HTML document in a style block, i.e.:

 <style type="text/css">